apache/arrow/format/Layout.md

 A sparse union has the same structure as a dense union, with the omission of the offsets array.
 In this case, the child arrays are each equal in length to the length of the union.
-This is analogous to a large struct in which all fields are nullable.

 While a sparse union may use significantly more space compared with a dense union, it has some advantages that may be desirable in certain use cases: